 Mental Health & Counselling Services

-There are four licensed Counsellors and Psychologists and a Counselling intern at Champlain St-Lambert who are here to assist students in identifying and resolving any difficulties which could interfere in the attainment of their goals within the areas of personal, career, and educational development.
+There are several licensed Counsellors, Psychologists, a Counselling intern, and a Social Worker at Champlain St-Lambert who are here to assist students in identifying and resolving any difficulties which could interfere in the attainment of their goals within the areas of personal, career, and educational development.
 This is done through understanding, identifying, exploring, and finding different alternatives to the issue(s).

 Hours of Operation & Location

 The counsellors are located in Student Services on the first floor of the F-block, and our offices hours are:

 Monday – Wednesday – Friday from 8:00 AM to 5:00 PM

 Tuesday from 8:00 AM to 7:00 PM

 Meetings are by appointment, however if there is a crisis within the hours of operation, we will see the student that day.
 If a crisis occurs before or after those hours, a list of resource numbers is available at the bottom of this page.

 Who We Are (Our Counsellors)